so-mops/scott-endgame/bok-logging.md

 Maintenance and Bugs
 --------------------

 This software has been pretty solid over the last several years.
 It has changed very little since 2017 and continues to display and log.

+### Issue List
-One issue I have had is that the database gets so big it is accessing it becomes very slow.
+1. The database gets so big, accessing it becomes very slow.
+The issue along with the solutions are discussed [here](https://github.com/so-mops/bok-web-logger/issues/1)